-Mobile devices have overtaken computers as the top equipment of choice for accessing Internet at home, according to IMDA.
-The same finding is supported by data from We Are Social’s report citing 95% of Internet users going online via mobile phones.
-99% of those mobile connections use Broadband (3G & 4G) connection which is one of the fastest in the world.
+The same finding is supported by data from We Are Social’s report citing 98.8% of Internet users going online via mobile phones.
+99.2% of those mobile connections use Broadband (3G, 4G, and 5G) connections.

 Communication & leisure are top reasons for Internet usage in Singapore

 Singaporeans spend about 8 hours and 7 minutes every day on the Internet.
 Communication, entertainment, and information-gathering are the top 3 Internet activities for Singaporeans, according to IMDA.